Anders-E/Junction-2017_Fortum-Home/README.md

-# Junction2017 - Fortum Challenge - Smart Electricity
+# Fortum Home - A Project for Junction 2017

 #### A project by: